 - Under-Represented Faculty & Senior Fellows in Clinical and Translational Research Awards

 These awards aim to encourage fellows and junior faculty from economically or educationally disadvantaged backgrounds to remain in academia.

-Awards for women clinical and translational research faculty who are returning to work after childbearing leave and to relieve them of non-research responsibilities for up to 3 months after maternity leave.
+Provides support for clinical and translational research faculty who are returning to work after parental leave by relieving them of non-research responsibilities for up to 3 months following family leave.